-- translation work,
+- Translation work,

-- public relations.
+- Public relations,

-- hospitals and institutions service,
+- Hospitals and institutions service,

-- phoneline coordination, and
+- Phoneline coordination, and

-- outreach.
+- Outreach.

 Regional resource persons make it their job to know the manuals and bulletins on their resource subjects backwards and forwards.
-Though by no without regional subcommittees means "authorities" or "directors," they take the time to keep in regular touch with the chairpersons of area or metro subcommittees in their resource fields and, if asked, help untangle local service problems.
+Though by no means "authorities" or "directors," they take the time to keep in regular touch with the chairpersons of area or metro subcommittees in their resource fields and, if asked, help untangle local service problems.
 Resource persons can do this individually or by hosting frequent, informal sharing sessions for local subcommittee chairpersons.
 If an area committee does not have an H&I, PI, or phoneline subcommittee, it can contact the resource person in that field of service for help in forming one.
 Finally, regional resource persons serve as intermediaries in their fields of service between area or metro subcommittees and state, provincial, or national government agencies.